 Have a little fun with your socks and go white.
 This is a stark contrast to an otherwise all black outfit of course.
 But you could do the same with jeans and a solid sweater or sweatshirt.

 Here’s another similar look in a mirror selfie.
+I apologize for the poor quality, but it illustrates the concept well enough.
 Here I did choose off white socks to coordinate with the off white sweater I’m wearing, but the contrast is the same.